billahdotdev/BillahDotDev/README.md

 ![Super Widget](images/super_widget.jpg)

-Javascript Men's T-shirt
+Javascript Men's T-shirt 308
 Price: $5.99

 ![Mega Gadget](images/mega_gadget.jpg)

-python Men's T-shirt
+Python Men's T-shirt 400
 Price: $5.99

-### 3. Fantastic Gizmo
 ![Fantastic Gizmo](images/fantastic_gizmo.jpg)

-- **Description:** The Fantastic Gizmo is perfect for DIY enthusiasts.
-Its versatility and ease of use make it a top choice for any project.
-- **Price:** $14.99
+Python Men's T-shirt 500
+Price: $5.99

-## 🛒 How to Order
+🛒 How to Order

 Ready to get your hands on these awesome products?
 Here's how:

 1. 🖱️ Browse our selection of products above.
 2. 🛒 Choose the items you'd like to purchase.
 3. ✉️ Send an email to orders@awesomeonlineshop.com with the following information:
-   - Product name(s)
+   - Product name and Code(s)
    - Quantity
    - Shipping address
 4. 💸 We'll respond to confirm your order and provide payment instructions.

-## 📞 Contact Us

-Have any questions or need assistance?
-Don't hesitate to reach out to us at contact@awesomeonlineshop.com.
-We're always here to help!
+Or

+Visit Our [shop] (google.com)

 Happy shopping! 🎁
 </details>